PBfordev/wxtestsvg2/README.md

 ![wxTestSVG2 Screenshot](wxtestsvg2-screenshot.png?raw=true)

+The value of `#define WXSVGTEST2_BENCH_FULL` (in svgbench.cpp) affects what is benchmarked: 0 means that the benchmark will include only `wxBitmapBundle::ToBitmap()` times while non-zero means the benchmark will also include time needed for creating wxBitmapBundle from an in-memory SVG.

-Surprisingly, LunaSVG seems consistently noticeably faster when using on popular icon sets (Tango, flat-color-icons, fluentui-system-icons, material-design-icons) when testing at resolutions expected for GUI icons.
+Surprisingly, LunaSVG seems consistently noticeably faster when using on popular icon sets (Tango, Flat Color, Fluent UI, or Material Design; bundled in the SVG folder) when testing at resolutions expected for GUI icons, regardless of `WXSVGTEST2_BENCH_FULL` value.

-Tested only 64-bit release build on Windows with MSVS 2022 and GCC 13.2.
+Tested only 64-bit release build on Windows with MSVS v17.8.5 and GCC 13.2.

 Build Requirements
 ---------